 Work‑at‑Home Scams Persist

 Unfortunately, Jaime’s experience is not uncommon.
-By some estimates, for every 50 work-at-home offers, perhaps one is legitimate.
-Federal agencies report receiving an average of 17,000 complaints each year about work-at-home scams, costing victims millions of dollars per year.
+By some estimates, for every 60 work-at-home offers, perhaps one is legitimate.
+The Federal Trade Commission reports receiving several thousand complaints each year regarding business opportunity and work-at-home scams.

 Work-at-home scams promise that you can make money working out of your home.
 In the past, the scams involved activities like stuffing envelopes or making phone calls.
 Today, the scams persist with new twists, such as claiming you can make money reading emails, working the Internet, sampling products, being a mystery shopper, or completing surveys.
 In most cases, the scams require you to pay money upfront in exchange for an “opportunity” to work from home.
 They often take advantage of peoples’ desperate need for income.